jrashvin98/twitchChatToPDF/README.md

 ```
 7. View your PDFs
 - After it finishes, a new folder named Twitch Chat History will appear in that folder, containing your readable PDF files!
 Enjoy looking back at your early days of Twitch messages 😂.

-## Why do you need this program?

-If you’ve ever tried reading Twitch chat logs directly from a CSV file, you know it’s a mess.
-Long lines, confusing columns, and no easy way to find specific dates or messages.
-This program solves that by turning those raw CSV chat logs into clean, easy-to-read PDFs:

-- No more messy spreadsheets: Chat messages are neatly organized by date with clickable links for quick navigation.

 - Readable timestamps: All times are converted to local Malaysian/Singapore time so you know exactly when things happened.